Jume-Labs/jume-atlas/Readme.md

 # Jume Atlas Packer
+Generate sprite atlases from separate images for better performance when rendering.

 The Jume Game Engine can load atlases created by this tool.

+## Installation
+`npm install @jume-labs/jume-atlas`

 ## How to use Jume Atlas
 This tool uses a `toml` config file to generate an image atlas.
 You can run the executable directly inside a folder with a `atlas.toml` file without any arguments or provide a .toml file as an argument.

+### Commands
+`npx jume-atlas init` Add a basic atlas.toml file to the current directory.
+`npx jume-atlas pack` Create the the atlas(es) based on the config file.

 ## The toml schema
 The atlas config file can contain multiple configurations so you can generate multiple atlases at the same time.